Disclaimer: This 46-Miles of Vermont Gravel, Including a Class 4 Road recap contains affiliate links…

 • • Ride with GPS: Link to turn-by-turn navigation cue sheet

-• • Start/Finish: West Windsor, Maine
+• • Start/Finish: West Windsor, Vermont

 • • Course Type: Loop